 The second tier of ships can be unlocked with an advanced ship yard.
 Here the a caster ship can be build, along with the capital ship of that faction.
 The latter's special weapon is available for research right after completing the advanced ship yard, so not from the point where you have the first research station.
 The capital ships all have phasers and torpedoes, making them deal more damage and they also have more hit points.

-The super weapons of all factions are a powerfull advantage, but their buildings and build units are rather expensive, both in time and resources cost.
+The super weapons of all factions are a powerfull advantage, but their buildings and build units are rather expensive.